DharshiBalasubramaniyam/icyco-qa-assistant/README.md

 Icyco QA Assistant is an console based AI-powered Question Answering system built for the fictional ice cream shop [**Icyco**](https://icyco.vercel.app/).
 It uses Retrieval-Augmented Generation (RAG) to provide accurate answers based on company documents like policies, product information, and FAQs.

+Check out my blog **[Getting Started with RAG by Building a QA Assistant](https://medium.com/@dharshib.8/getting-started-with-rag-by-building-a-qa-assistant-a72b9140b554)**, for a more detailed explanation of the implementation.

 ---

 ## 🧠 Features